-Walk Hard is an amiably silly sendup of musician biopic movies in general, and the Johnny Cash film Walk the Line specifically.
-The ever-reliable John C. Reilly - who looks like he's having the time of his life - stars as the titular Cox, a dumb Southern boy who makes it big in the '50s, then suffers through a downward spiral of drugs and infidelity through the '60s and '70s.
+Walk Hard is an amiably silly sendup of musician biopics in general, and the Johnny Cash film Walk the Line specifically.
+The ever-reliable John C. Reilly, who looks like he's having the time of his life, stars as the titular Cox, a dumb Southern boy who makes it big in the '50s, then suffers through a downward spiral of drugs and infidelity through the '60s and '70s.

 There's nothing really bad about Walk Hard.
-It could just have been funnier, sharper, and more surprising.
-Writer/director Jake Kasdan and his cowriter/producer Judd Apatow have proven, while working both together (the much-loved Freaks & Geeks TV series, the underrated feature The TV Set) and separately (Kasdan with Zero Effect, Apatow with The 40-Year-Old Virgin), that they are much better at being smart and honest than they are at being dumb and zany.
-As a result, the script for Walk Hard feels like it was brought up to a level deemed "adequate enough" by the writers, hoping that the satirical songs, considerable improvisation by the cast, and Reilly's enthusiasm would raise it to a point of non-stop hilarity.
+It just could have been funnier, sharper, and more surprising.
+Writer/director Jake Kasdan and cowriter/producer Judd Apatow have proven, both together (the much-loved Freaks & Geeks TV series, the underrated feature The TV Set) and separately (Kasdan with Zero Effect, Apatow with The 40-Year-Old Virgin), that they are better at being smart and honest than they are at being dumb and zany.
+As a result, the script for Walk Hard feels like it was developed to an "adequate enough" level by the two, hoping that the songs, the considerable amount of cast improvisation, and Reilly's enthusiasm would raise it to a point of non-stop hilarity.

-But even in a generous opening night audience (my wife was really excited to see Dan Bern's work – and you can see him, briefly, as a piano player during the last big song number), the laughter was real but came too sporadically.
+But even from a generous opening night audience (my wife was excited to see Dan Bern's work – and you can see him, briefly, as a piano player during the last big song number), the laughter was real but came too sporadically.
 The jokes just weren't that good.
-Many comedies feel like they are trying too hard.
-Walk Hard, on the other hand, feels like it's not trying hard enough: even with its well-deserved R rating, it doesn't feel at all risky or new.
-Still, it's a fun time, though probably best experienced at home with your drunken buddies.
+Many comedies feel like they're trying too hard.
+Walk Hard feels like it's not trying hard enough.
+Even with its well-deserved R rating, it doesn't feel at all risky or new.
+Still, it's a fun time, though best experienced at home with your drunken buddies.
 And the soundtrack really is terrific.
 Spend your Christmas dollars on that and watch the movie later.